chriscarrel/segment-docs/src/connections/spec/financial-services.md

 }
 ```

-### Trial Ended
+### Agreement Drawn

-This event should be sent when a trial ends.
+This event should be sent when a new agreement or contract is drawn up.

 #### Properties